0-complexity/www-cloud4edge/www.hypergrid.org/content/home/product.md

 summary = "Join the Cloud4Edge network and conform to our delivery vision."

 block1_title_strong = "To the Edge"
-block1_text = "Our joint mission is to create a hyper distributed cloud capacity network" block1_icon = "desktop" block1_text_link="read more" block1_link = "#"
+block1_text = "Our joint mission is to create and connect all our hyper-distributed clouds" block1_icon = "desktop" block1_text_link="read more" block1_link = "#"